We know that Corporate Headshots are key in business.

 Familiarity breeds trust

 Like many of you I believe that business is built on people buying into each other.
 Respect and trust.
 Building relationships is key and those first impressions count (despite us being taught never to judge a book by its cover).
 Without the advantage of being face to face with a new client and with the internet managing most of our initial contacts our image has to say it all.
 We want to feel that we are approachable and dare I say it, likeable?
 No harm in that, after all we are all human and in the main I feel we all really would just like to be liked (perhaps with a few exceptions ((US President))?!
 I don’t need to see a stern expression in a formal headshot to appreciate this person takes their job seriously.

 Capturing naturally an element of a person’s personality is, I feel, important.
 Something of their spirit or the essence of them, what makes them tick?
 Could be the slight tilt of the head, the way a smile is never far from their mouth or eyes, a slight lift of the corner on one side of the mouth, or even just the natural position someone holds their hands when standing.
 None of it is wrong, it is them and that is the part I feel is great to see, capture and portray.

 The background doesn’t always have to be white.
 It could be something that reflects an element of the business such as books in a library as used by my lovely client Franzi (image above).
 A very talented graphic designer who wanted something that supported visually what was important to her.
 Books reflected her studious nature yet wasn’t the main focus.
 She remained that.

-Having captured so many people this last year it has led me to ask “How do we want to be portrayed” and “what does our image say about us”?
+Having captured so many people in my time as a personal branding photographer it has led me to ask “How do we want to be portrayed” and “what does our image say about us”?